khorsthuis/Dissertation/README.md

 In order to show the workings of the algorithm, a gui was created that lets users interact with the code and run simulations to see how the programatic logic handles different scenario's.

+# Usefull Locations:

 A .jar package can be found in under the Dissertation/out/artifacts/Dissertation_jar filepath.
 This can be ran to show the end-result of this code.

+The src/ folder contains the code and the Unit-tests for this project

+The algorithm that is central to this project can be found int the /src/MarketActorsModel/Market.java file